-For more information on ESG scores and criteria, please refer to the Amundi ESG Regulatory Statement available at www.amundi.lu
+For more detailinformation on ESG scores and criteria, please refer to the Sustainable Investment section of the Prospectus.
+Amundi ESG Regulatory Statement available at www.amundi.lu

 What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?